Ford Laser: Ford Lynx

-The fifth generation Laser was marketed in the Philippines and Malaysia as the Lynx.
-In the Philippines, two trim levels were offered; GSi and Ghia.
-Both powered with a 1.6-litre petrol engine.
-Transmission choices were a 5-speed manual or 4-speed automatic, available in both trims.
-In 2002, the Lynx received its first facelift, featuring new front fenders, hood, a new grille with chrome moulding, new headlights, tail lights, trunk lid, wheel designs, different exterior colours, and slightly revised interiors.
-The Ghia grade had an electronic sun visor and beige color tone interior.
-The LSi was added into the lineup as a base model.
-It was offered with a 1.3-litre engine, no power features, steel wheel with hubcaps and 2-DIN head unit, and was sold until 2004.
+The fifth generation Laser were marketed in the Philippines and Malaysia as the Lynx.

-In mid-2003, a second facelift took place, featuring new taillights, front grille, redesigned trunk garnish and bumpers.
-A new addition was a trim level called the RS.
-It had a 2.0-litre engine making 143 hp, RS body kit and interior, smoked black headlights and 7-spoke RS wheels.
-Available colors were Red Metallic and Black Metallic and the only transmission choice was a 5-speed manual.
+In the Philippines, two grades were offered; the GSi and Ghia.
+Both were powered with a 1.6-litre petrol engines.
+Transmission choices were a 5-speed manual or 4-speed automatic, available in both grades.
+In 2002, the Lynx received its first facelift, featuring newly designed headlights and tail lights, front and rear bumpers, newly designed chrome grille and trunk lid, newly wheel designs and exterior colors, and slightly revised interiors.
+The higher-grade came with an electronic sunroof and luxury based color-toned interior.
+The lower-grade called "LSi" was added into the lineup, which was discontinued until June 2004.
+It is powered with a 1.3-litre engine with only manual transmission, no power features (except for steering) and steel wheels with hubcaps.
+In 2004, another facelift took place, featuring new taillights, newly front and rear bumpers, newly designed chrome grille and trunk garnish, and newly wheel design for the higher-grade.
+Also added a new trim called RS, firstly known as the RS Centennial Edition in March 2004.
+It had a 2.0-litre engine, making 143 hp with only 5-speed manual transmission.
+Albeit with sporty body kits and spoiler, strut bar, electronic sunroof, smoked headlights, mesh grille with RS emblem, and 17-inch 7-spoke alloy wheels.
+Available colors were Red and Black Metallic.

-In Malaysia, only one trim level was originally offered; the 1.6-litre Ghia.
+In Malaysia, only one grade was originally offered; the 1.6-litre Ghia.
 It had front discs and rear drum brakes.
 Transmission choices were a 5-speed manual or 4-speed automatic.
 In 2002, the Lynx received its first facelift.
-The RS trim was released in mid-2003 along with a second facelift.
+The RS grade was released in March 2004 with automatic transmission along with a second facelift.

 The Laser was replaced in most markets around the world by the European-sourced Focus, designated as one of Ford's "world cars".
 The Mazda 323's replacement, the first generation Mazda3, was also based on the same platform as the Focus, continuing the tradition of both companies having products in this market segment around the world sharing common componentry.